Depot & Arsenal Executive Leadership Program (DAELP)

 Ms. Lara Taylor

-Lara Taylor is the program associate for DAELP, a position she has held since joining the IDB in December 2015.
-Lara previously served as a program director for the Warrior-Scholar Project and as a chancellor's fellow at her alma mater UNC-Chapel Hill.
-She is also a veteran of the U.S. Air Force.
+Lara Taylor is the program associate for DAELP and an Air Force veteran.
+Lara previously served as a campus program director for the Warrior-Scholar Project and as a chancellor's fellow at her alma mater UNC-Chapel Hill.
+[Bio]

 |Connect with IDB on LinkedIn, Facebook, and Twitter.